PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 There's no shortage of powerful open-source analytics tools.
 In this guide we've split them into two categories:

-- [Analytics tools](#the-best-open-source-analytics-tools) that collect data and help you understand user behavior.
+- [Self-hosted analytics tools](#the-best-open-source-analytics-tools) that collect data and help you understand user behavior.
 This includes product analytics platforms, but also web analytics, session recording, and AB testing tools.

 - [Dashboarding tools](#the-best-open-source-dashboard-and-bi-tools) that connect to data sources (e.g. a data warehouse) for building dashboards, insights, interactive visualizations, and real-time data logging.